MCC is here to help

 Each species has two main sets of data points:

-The picture above shows different fishes together with their characteristics.
+The picture above (from the actual McKinsey test) shows different fishes together with their characteristics.
 Each card has the following information:

 The game requires you to select a location for your ecosystem.
 Several different options are given, all with different prevailing conditions.
 You then have to select a number of different plant and animal species to populate a functioning food chain within that location.